sarahgoh97/main/collated/functional/sarahgoh97.md

 /**
  * Represents a cell in the prison.
- * Guarantees: cell cannot exceed maximum number of people */ public class Cell {
+ * Guarantees: Cells created are all part of the CellMap */ public class Cell {